AM-ash-OR-AM-I/c-programs/dynamic_memory/README.md

 ## Malloc

-- It occupies a block of memory of the specified size
+- It occupies a block of memory of the specified size.
 - Returns a pointer of type void which can be cast into a pointer of any form.

 ```c